"

 Method #1: Write and Adjust

-Writing intervals below begins with the same steps as writing intervals above, but you need an additional step.
+Writing intervals below begin with the same steps as writing intervals above but require an additional step.

-- When being asked to write an interval below, first write in the pitch below based on the interval number.
+1. When asked to write an interval below, write the pitch below based on the interval number.

-- Identify the new interval you created, and adjust the bottom note accordingly.
+2. Identify your newly created interval and adjust the bottom note accordingly.

 Example 9.4.4.
 Method #1: Write and adjust

-- Example 9.4.4C: Adjust the bottom interval to create the interval that is asked.
-In order to change a major sixth into a minor sixth, the interval must be made smaller by a half step.
-Since we cannot change the top note, raise the bottom note from B to B-sharp.
+• Example 9.4.4C: Adjust the bottom interval to create the requested interval.
+To change a major sixth into a minor sixth, the interval must be reduced by a half step.
+Since we cannot alter the top note, raise the bottom note from B to B sharp.

 Example 9.4.5.
 Method #1: Write and adjust

-- Example 9.4.5C: Adjust the bottom interval to create the interval that is asked.
-In order to change a perfect fourth into an augmented fourth, the interval must be made larger by a half step.
-Since we cannot change the top note, lower the bottom note from A to A-flat.
+• Example 9.4.5C: Adjust the bottom interval to match the requested interval.
+To change a perfect fourth into an augmented fourth, increase the size of the interval by a half step.
+Since we cannot change the top note, lower the bottom note from A to A flat.

-Whenever you use Method #1, you must remember that you cannot change the given note—in this case, the top note.
+Whenever you use Method #1, remember that you cannot change the given note—in this case, the top note.

 Directions: